cduch/terraform-tfe-aws-variable-set/README.md

+# !!!
+DEPRECATED: doormat can now push creds into variable-set directly

 # Creates a variable set in an organization with AWS credentials from the current workspace

 It uses the following ENV vars from it's own workspace and recreates them in a variable set.